-Perforce version control — Helix Core — is the tool of choice in game development.
+Perforce version control — Helix Core — is the tool of choice in game production.
 Helix Core is used by 19 of the top 20 AAA game development studios, as well as countless indie studios.

-Game development teams rely on Helix Core to version their digital assets and code — and keep everyone on the same page.
+Game production teams rely on Helix Core to version their digital assets and code — and keep everyone on the same page.
 Plus, Helix Core scales unlike any other version control tool.
 So, as your project, team, and files grow, Helix Core scales with you.